Logiqx/wst-results/docs/events/guidance/README.md

 GT-31:

-- Please ensure it is recording at 5 Hz
 - Please wear the GT-31 in an Aquapac on your bicep, facing upwards so that it has a clear view of the sky
 - Please clear the log prior to the start of each session
 - Send the SBN + SBP files to the timekeeper at the end of the day